 - Recent appetite changes

 - These are for students who have never seen the dietitian or have not seen the dietitian in over a year.

 - Initial appointments last 40 minutes and include nutritional assessment, counseling, education and goal setting.

 - Please fill out the online nutrition questionnaire before your scheduled appointment.
 Note: you have 40 minutes to fill out the questionnaire and cannot return a second time to add more information.
 Please provide as much detail as possible.

-- Follow-up appointments are for students who have seen the nutritionist within the last year.
+- Follow-up appointments are for students who have seen the dietitian within the last year.